Compliance

 Mistake 3: Copy-Paste Privacy Policy

-Problem: Using generic template without customization
+Using a generic privacy policy template without customization to your actual practices.

 Mistake 4: No Request Handling Process